 A five-member Commission is responsible for determining the policy of the Industrial Commission of Arizona.
 Each Commissioner is appointed by the Governor to a five-year staggered term.
-The Commissioners serve on a part time basis and meet regularly to conduct business.

 In addition to establishing the policy of the Commission, the Commissioners also perform a variety of other functions that include: